ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2024-12-18-filipino-llm.md

 > Philippine languages lack quality instruction finetuning data

 **As of now, Philippine languages lack quality IFT data.**
-The best we have so far in IFT is the Aya dataset, with around 1.46k samples for Tagalog and 4.12M for Cebuano.
+The best we have so far is the Aya dataset, with around 1.46k samples for Tagalog and 4.12M for Cebuano.
 At first glance, Cebuano looks promising with more than a million examples, but upon inspection, majority of these examples were translated from another language (possibly English) or was derived from the Cebuano Wikipedia which is [mostly synthetic and unnatural](https://en.wikipedia.org/wiki/Cebuano_Wikipedia).[^1]
 There are several ways to collect IFT data.
 We can (1) annotate our own datasets, (2) translate existing English IFT datasets into Filipino, or (3) repurpose existing Filipino datasets into a question-answering format.
 It's important to note that these datasets don't need to focus on general chat.